2017 Heritage Workshop Series

 Bethany Wise is a local Renaissance woman and serial crafter, with over 45 years of sewing experience.
 She has been crafting and creating things since childhood.
 She has always had her hands on raw materials and made useful objects her whole life.
 Her experience making hundreds of quilt blocks and her larger than life personality make Sewcial Barn Quilting fun and educational.

-Bees & Waxwork Candle Making
+Bees & Waxwork Candle Making SOLD OUT!!!

 Get to know your local pollinators and learn to make tapered beeswax candles using traditional dipping methods.
 This class starts off looking at the ins and outs of keeping bees to produce honey.
 We will open the beehives at Hawthorn Hollow to see how our honey is made.
 Bees make more than honey though, and the wax that bees produce has had many uses throughout history.
 We’ll explore history of uses for beeswax leading into making your own set of tapered beeswax candles.